Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 How the CSWE Evaluates an MSW Program in Candidacy

-During the Candidacy process, the CSWE evaluates each of four key components that comprise the integrated curriculum of an MSW program: the program’s mission statement and goals, its explicit and implicit curriculum, and its assessment methods.
+During the Candidacy process, the CSWE evaluates each of four key components that comprise the integrated curriculum of an MSW program: the program’s mission statement and goals, its explicit curriculum, its implicit curriculum, and its assessment methods.
 These four key components are described in further detail below:

 • Explicit Curriculum: The explicit curriculum of a social work program consists of its formal structure and content; this encompasses the program’s courses and assignments, the types of specializations the program offers, field education, and course delivery methods (i.e. hybrid vs. online vs. on-campus, and the technologies employed for online and hybrid courses).
 Special attention is paid to how the curriculum prepares master’s in social work students for advanced generalist and/or specialized practice.